PoissonJ/notes/os/chapter2.md

  : OS knows about them.
 Fixes the problem with one thread doing I/O as the OS can keep the process running.
 Kernel knows about the different processors in a multi-processor system which is not achievable in user level threads.

+# Minix Structure

+Polling checks for incoming messages.
+Messages are sent through either the pm, fs, or rs folder first to handle the system call and detect any errors.

+Bootstrap program "pulls yourself up by the bootstrap".
+Checks if the current device is bootable and if it is not, move onto the next device.

+Software interrupts are called SIGNALS